 Since the concept and main functions were already established, I wanted to start on the content structure and user journey to show exactly how users can accomplish each of the main goals of the application.

-For the actual design, I wanted to keep the user interface as simple as possible where the main focus would cover all three of the user insights discovered during user research.
+For the actual design, the team wanted to keep the user interface as simple as possible where the main focus would cover all three of the user insights discovered during user research.
 Below is a condensed version of wireframes created to showcase the log in, create account, and user profile that leads to the messaging, folders & documents, and groups pages of the application.